Who is Illinois Collections, Inc.?

 Illinois Collections, Inc.

 Atlanta, GA 30331

 Should I contact or pay Illinois Collections, Inc.?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Illinois Collections for millions of clients nationwide.
+The most effective way to deal with Illinois Collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Illinois Collections on behalf of their clients.

 And they may be able to help you too.

 Will Illinois Collections, Inc. sue me or garnish my wages?